Ecommerce Schema Markup: What It Is and How to Use It?

 • Social media URLs

-• Customer service details
+• Customer service fields

-BlogPosting/Article Schema:
+BlogPosting/Article Schema

 It tells Google the who, what, when, and why behind your content.
 It supports EEAT by showing authorship, freshness, and topic clarity.